-- 5. In consideration of state and public interests, a licence issuer may specify quantitative, qualitative, and timed rules and standards for a specific object of the licence to use. - 6.
-If the use of specific resources under a licence to use and the licence conditions and requirements set for that use imply the activity/action provided for by another licence or permit and respective additional conditions, a licence or a permit need not be obtained for the use of the above resources. - 7.
-A licence to use specific resources shall be issued through auction to the applicant who undertakes to meet the standards and rules set for that use and who submits the highest bid. - 8.
-All licence applicants who meet the licence conditions laid down by law and who undertake to meet the requirements determined by the licence issuer may participate in the auction to obtain the licence. - 9.
-A licence issuer shall publish information about holding an auction for issuing a licence to use specific state resources in the national press not later than one month before holding the auction.
-Other means may also be used for disseminating the information. - 10.
-The information to be published shall include the following data: - a) name of a licence issuer - b) specific object of the licence to use - c) timeframes for a licence applicant to submit an application and for conducting auction - d) licence conditions defined in legislation - e) requirements for the use of a specific object - f) criteria for selecting the successful bidder - g) other data as decided by a licence issuer. - 11.
-A licence issuer shall define the quantity, volume, and procedure for using the specific object for which the licence is to be issued. - 12.
-A licence issuer shall lay down the procedure for holding an auction, for selecting the successful bidder, and for issuing respective licence certificates.
+5. In consideration of state and public interests, a licence issuer may specify quantitative, qualitative, and timed rules and standards for a specific object of the licence to use.

+6. If the use of specific resources under a licence to use and the licence conditions and requirements set for that use imply the activity/action provided by another licence or permit and respective additional conditions, a licence or a permit need not be obtained for the use of the above resources.

+7. A licence to use specific resources shall be issued through auction to the applicant who undertakes to meet the standards and rules set for that use and who submits the highest bid.

+8. All licence applicants who meet the licence conditions laid down by law and who undertake to meet the requirements determined by the licence issuer may participate in the auction to obtain the licence.

+9. A licence issuer shall publish information about holding an auction for issuing a licence to use specific state resources in the national press not later than one month before holding the auction.
+Other means may also be used for disseminating the information.

+10. The information to be published shall include the following:

+a) name of the licence issuer

+b) specific object of the licence to use

+c) time for a licence applicant to submit an application and to conduct an auction d) licence conditions defined in legislation e) requirements for the use of a specific object f) criteria for selecting the successful bidder g) other data as decided by the licence issuer.

+11. A licence issuer shall define the quantity, volume, and procedure for using the specific object for which the licence is to be issued.

+12. A licence issuer shall establish procedures for holding an auction, for selecting the successful bidder, and for issuing the respective licence certificates.